tjschiffer/tjandnina.com/README.md

 Guests can RSVP using their name and zipcode, which gets stored in the db and emailed to site admin using the gmail api.

-The admin page at `/invites` shows the satus of the guests and allows for filtering of guests by name and status (RSVP yes, no, ot not responded).
+The admin page at `/invites` shows the satus of the guests and allows for filtering of guests by name and status (RSVP yes, no, or not responded).